Found Partial Remains Were Those of Missing Woman June Johnson: WPS

 Police say they have identified the remains of a body near the Red River as that of a missing Winnipeg woman, and are investigating the case as a homicide.

-The partial body of June Christine Johnson, 40, was found in the South Point Dogulas neighbourhood on the river’s bank on April 23.
+The partial body of June Christine Johnson, 40, was found in the South Point Douglas neighbourhood on the river’s bank on April 23.

 After an autopsy and forensic verification, the death was ruled to be a homicide.